LAION-AI/Open-Assistant/model/reward/instructor/README.md

 # Sections to train Reward Model (RM)

 Trainer code based on huggingface.
-Should be compatible with deepspeed or accelerate
+Compatible with deepspeed or accelerate

 Requirements